Grade Point Average (GPA)

-The minimum leadership requirement is 1 leadership experience lasting 3 months within the last 4 years.
-The average applicant has 3 different leadership experiences each lasting 3 months within the last 4 years.
+We recommend that you have at least 1 leadership experience lasting 3 months within the last 4 years.
+Competitive applicants will have 3 different leadership experiences each lasting 3 months within the last 4 years.

-The minimum is part of a class where applicant answered or tested a hypothesis and received a grade.
-Examples: A writing project, laboratory work, or the like.
+- We recommend that you participate in hypothesis-based research.
+This may be part of a class where you answered or tested a hypothesis and received a grade.
+Examples: A writing project, laboratory work, etc.

 Note: Physician shadowing and caring for friends and family members cannot be used to meet this requirement.